reidmorrison/jruby-hornetq/README.md

 * The HornetQ team recommend the Core API for performance
 * The HornetQ JMS API is just another wrapper on top of its Core API

-To use the JMS API from JRuby see the jruby-jms project
+To use the JMS API from JRuby see the [jruby-jms](https://github.com/reidmorrison/jruby-jms) project

 HornetQ
 -------

 For information on the HornetQ messaging and queuing system, see: http://www.jboss.org/hornetq

-For more documentation on any of the classes, see: http://docs.jboss.org/hornetq/2.3.0.Final/docs/api/hornetq-client/
+For more documentation on any of the classes, see: [HornetQ Documentation](http://docs.jboss.org/hornetq/2.3.0.Final/docs/api/hornetq-client/)

 Concepts & Terminology
 ----------------------

 ### Queue

-In order to read messages a consumer needs to the read messages from a queue.
+In order to read messages a consumer needs to read messages from a queue.
 The queue is defined prior to the message being sent and is used to hold the messages.
 The consumer does not have to be running in order to receive messages.